 Phnom Sampeau, December 2015.
 There are various points of interest scattered around the countryside, including vast stretches of farmer’s fields, a former Khmer Rouge stronghold called Crocodile Mountain, a collection of scattered wooden houses set in a valley and this cute little stilted temple nestled between a circle of thick trees.

 Phnom Sampeau, December 2015.
 This ancient old cave stands as Phnom Sampeau’s most popular sight!
 At five thirty every evening crowds of expectant people gather to watch as over five million (!) bats pour out into the evening sky.
-It was truly an incredible sight I will never forget, the bats gushing out in a thick column of flapping wings and intermittent squeals.
+It was truly an incredible sight I’ll never forget, the bats gushing out in a thick column of flapping wings and spooky squeals.

 Phnom Sampeau, December 2015.
 The sheer scale of Phnom Sampeau’s bat extravaganza can be hard to comprehend, with the mass exodus taking around forty minutes to complete.
 This daily ritual sees the looping line of bats head off to Tonlé Sap Lake, where they feast on mosquitos for a couple of hours before returning home.